ronnzw/drfzimrates/README.md

 ```

 This will launch the server on http://localhost:8000.
 You can use any HTTP client to make requests to the API.
+This API is facing one end meaning you can do `POST` or `PATCH` and this is by design.

 The API supports the following endpoint:

 - `GET /rates` - Returns a list of all available rates